-Implementation of MSW charging provides more incentives for citizens to practise waste separation at source and clean recycling, which in turn reduces the overall expenditures on MSW charging.
+Implementation of MSW charging provides more incentives for citizens to practise waste reduction and waste separation at source as well as clean recycling, which in turn reduces the overall expenditures on MSW charging.
 Management staff of the premises and cleansing contractors may refer to the content below to carry out waste reduction and recycling.